Quarantine threatens to deepen Venezuelan crisis as roadblocks snarl food supplies

 By Angus Berwick, Brian Ellsworth and Vivian Sequera

-President Nicolas Maduro on Monday expanded a limited quarantine to the whole of the South American nation, which has been hit by U.S. sanctions, after detecting 16 new cases of coronavirus for a total of 33.
+President Nicolas Maduro on Monday expanded a limited quarantine to the whole of the South American nation, which has been hit by U.S. sanctions.
+Vice President Delcy Rodriguez on Tuesday said the country had detected three new cases, bringing the total number of coronavirus cases in the country to 36.

 Medical experts warn that the decay of Venezuela's health system during a six-year economic collapse will hamper Maduro's attempts to control the spread of the virus, which has already killed more than 7,400 people around the world.